bennie-akaribo/bennie-akaribo/README.md

 - 👋 Hi, I’m @bennie-akaribo
 - 👀 I’m interested in infectious disease ecology
-- 🌱 I’m currently a PhD in integrative biology at the Oklahoma State University
+- 🌱 I’m currently a PhD student in integrative biology at the Oklahoma State University
 - 📫 You can reach me via: benedicta.akaribo@okstate.edu
 - 😄 Pronouns: She/Her/Hers